Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/programming/learning_path/conditionals.md

 `break` is a special statement that ends the current block of code, here ending the `switch` statement.

-If your switch case has less than 3 items in it, it'd be clearer to just use `if`.
+If your switch case has less than 3 items in it, it'd be clearer to use `if`.